hoya012/deep_learning_object_detection/README.md

 *2018/october* - update 5 papers and performance table.
 *2018/november* - update 9 papers.
 *2018/december* - update 8 papers and and performance table and add new diagram(**2019 version!!**).
-*2019/january* - update 4 papers and and add some informations.
+*2019/january* - update 4 papers and and add commonly used datasets.

 ## paper list from 2014 to now(2019)